Pydantic is a popular library for data validation in Python used by most — if not all — LLM frameworks, like instructor.

 Adding retries or resilience requires just a couple of modifications.
 And best of all, you can test things instantly, without leaving your VSCode.

-We built BAML because writing a Python library was just not powerful enough to do everything we envisioned, as we have just explored.
+We built BAML because writing a Python library wasn’t powerful enough to solve the real challenges of LLM structured extraction.

-Our mission is to make the best DX for AI engineers working with LLMs.
+Our mission is to make the best developer experience for AI engineers working with LLMs.
 Contact us at founders@boundaryml.com or Join us on Discord to stay in touch with the community and influence the roadmap.